BiGuideCollection/BiGuide/README.md

   * Q8: BiGuide made me change poses, locations, and angles more frequently.

 #### <span id="3">III.
 User Study Instructions
-Follow the instructions in indoor scenario bellow:
+The instruction for indoor scenario is the same as the instruction for wildlife exhibits scenario.
+We take the instructions in indoor scenario below for instance:
 ##### Intro:
-The goal of this experiment is to collect diverse data to train a machine learning model that can detect the class and the bounding box of indoor objects.
+The goal of this experiment is to collect diverse data to train a machine-learning model that can detect the class and the bounding box of indoor objects.
 Seven indoor objects are included in this experiment.
 They are located in 7 different places in the lab.
 ##### Instructions:
 Users will collect images by two systems: FreGuide and BiGuide.
 For FreGuide: